 4)Local produce markets.
 Chain grocery store produce is usually garbage.
-The small, local produce places, usually have the best quality and lowest prices.
-Often have case discounts too.
+The small, local produce places usually have the best quality and lowest prices.
+Often they'll have case discounts too.

 5) Ethnic grocery stores.
-Especially, Caribbean, Mexican and Asian.
-They usually have low prices, good quality and variety as well.
-They usually carry more exotic fruit like coconuts, sapote or guanabana.
+Especially Caribbean, Mexican, Asian and Indian.
+They usually have low prices, good quality and large variety as well.
+They often carry more exotic fruit like coconuts, sapote or guanabana.
 Asian ones usually have frozen durian too.

 6) OK bigger chains.
 Whole Foods has low prices on bananas and occasionally good sales on fruit.
 Sprouts (mainly in the Midwest/West), has consistently low prices, good variety and fruit tends to be pretty good.
 Costco tends to have good deals on organic produce, mainly greens, carrots, mushrooms, celery and dates.
 Surprisingly good quality too.
 They also have good deals on fruit throughout the year, particularly watermelons, tomatoes, pineapples, blueberries, organic bananas and avocados.

 6) When all else fails, banana smoothies!
-You can always find bananas, and it can be an awesome staple at points in the year.
+You can always find bananas, and it can be an awesome staple at points in the year when not much other fruit is available.
 Wait until super ripe and blend with water.